 Topics in Medical Decision Making [EL004]

-Monday to Friday (5 full days), final assignment due one week after the course.
+Monday to Friday (5 full days), final assignment due at the end of the course.

 Prof. Myriam Hunink, MD PhD, Stijntje Dijk, MD, MSc

 Erasmus MC, Rotterdam NL